jsmn-prhmt/Mock-Portfolio-Website/README.md

-# Portfolio
+# Portfolio(mock)
-Simple portfolio website using Gatsby, deployed with Netlify.
+A simple portfolio website using Gatsby, deployed with Netlify.

 Live at [mock-portfolio-website.netlify.app](https://mock-portfolio-website.netlify.app)